 On a sunny Saturday in October 2018, we visited the South African Cemetery in Castiglione dei Pepoli.
 This cemetery has 502 war graves from the Second World War, the majority being for South African servicemen.
-The 24th Guards Brigade, however, was under the command of the 6th South African Armoured Division, so Guardsman from that Brigade make up about 100 of those burials.
+The 24th Guards Brigade was, however, under the command of the 6th South African Armoured Division, so Guardsman from that Brigade make up about 100 of those burials.

 As the 1st South African Infantry Brigade was part of the 9th Scottish Division during the First World War, it felt fitting that Scots Guards were buried here alongside their long-term South African allies.
 Please note that there was extensive horticultural work going on in the summer and autumn of 2018, with some realignment of headstones in three of the ‘plots’, which explains the absence of turf in the background.
 I took photos of some of the Guards’ graves, using rather random filters—such as surnames that are in my own family tree.
 However, the first headmaster under whom I began my teaching career, was the inspirational John Geddes, first headmaster of Sandringham High School, which ‘explains’ my pausing to consider this young man.
 I wondered at the time whether the Latin epitaph was an indication that one or both parents was a Roman Catholic.